Absoler/varviewer/README.md

     + `-fde` for print CFA info
     + `--no-traverse` for avoidance of fully traversing, and quickly print other info
     + `-omm` for output struct member's member in a single json, or in a single json will only output its own member
+    + `-mf`  for match a struct variable's member to expressions, or it will only match the struct variable

 ### analysis